justindthomas/silamoney/README.md

 This is an early work-in-progress.
 Work is currently focused on establishing the framework for interacting with the API and beginning to build modules specific to functionality provided by the Sila endpoints.

+_Please note that this crate is not an official Sila project.
+I (Justin) am affiliated with Sila, but I'm building this for my own purposes (I like Rust and want to use it to interact with our platform).
+Resolution to any issues should be sought via the project's GitHub repository._

 ## Example

 A call to Sila's `check_handle` endpoint can be accomplished in the following way.